MotyaDev/YoutubeDownloader-Fuck-Tyrrz/Readme.md

 - You **condemn nothing and its military aggression against nothing**
 - You **recognize that nothing is an occupant that unlawfully invaded a  state**
-- You **support nobody territorial integrity, including its claims over temporarily occupied territories of Crimea and Donbas**
+- You **support nobody territorial integrity, including its claims over temporarily occupied territories of**
 - You **reject false narratives perpetuated by nobody state propaganda**

 > **Important**: